- Why Connecting With Your Spirituality Is Vital For You To Truly Thrive

-Age and life-experience hones our ability for compassion and empathy making us take notice of what’s truly meaningful in life.
+Age and life-experience hone our ability for compassion and empathy making us take notice of what’s truly meaningful in life.

 We become more aware of the reasons why others behave the way they do.
 It doesn’t mean their behavior will change…but it means we have a better-developed understanding of why they may be acting that way.

-BUT…no-one is saying you have to re-establish contact with that person.
-You’re not a saint.
+BUT…no one is saying you have to re-establish contact with that person unless you want to.
+You’re not a Saint.
 Forgiveness is to benefit you and your emotions…not necessarily anyone else.